 - Most wreaths are constructed with the greens of several different species.
 Most colors and textures of evergreen species look good together, but a careful selection of greens with compatible colors and textures creates a highly stylized and professional-looking wreath.

-- The branches you trim from the bottom of a cut tree are a great source of evergreen material to use for wreath construction.
+- The branches you trim from the bottom of a cut tree are a great source of evergreen material for wreath construction.

 - When you are complete, if you notice any gaps or holes, attach cones, ornaments, bows, or other decorations to that area to help fill in or cover up the thin area.